Basic Memory

 Local Setup

-Cursor supports MCP natively!
-Configure Basic Memory following the Cursor MCP documentation.
+Cursor supports MCP natively.
+Add Basic Memory following the Cursor MCP docs:

 {